-Statistical Analysis Set(s)
+9.4 Statistical Analysis Set(s)

 - The screened set will consist of all subjects who have signed an informed consent document. - The randomized set will consist of all subjects in the screened set for whom a randomization number has been assigned. - The safety set will consist of all subjects who have received at least 1 dose of investigational product. - Full Analysis Set (FAS) will consist of all enrolled aTTP subjects who are treated with study product and have ADMATS13 activity reading from at least one post infusion sample.
-Randomization errors are included in the treatment arm they are randomized to, not in the treatment arm of the treatment they receive.
-The per-protocol set will consist of all subjects in the FAS who do not have protocol deviations that may affect the efficacy endpoints. - The PK set will consist of all subjects who have received at least 1 dose of investigational product and who have at least 1 evaluable post-dose PK concentration value. - The pharmacodynamics (PD) set will consist of all subjects who have received at least 1 dose of investigational product and who have at least 1 evaluable post-dose PD value.
+Randomization errors are included in the treatment arm they are randomized to, not in the treatment arm of the treatment they receive. - The per-protocol set (PPS) will consist of all subjects in the FAS who do not have protocol deviations that may affect the efficacy endpoints. - The PK set will consist of all subjects who have received at least 1 dose of investigational product and who have at least 1 evaluable post-dose PK concentration value.
+Samples from subjects receiving rescue medicine will be excluded from the primary and secondary endpoint analysis after the rescue medicine is initiated.

+- The pharmacodynamics (PD) set will consist of all subjects who have received at least 1 dose of investigational product and who have at least 1 evaluable post-dose PD value.
+Samples from subjects receiving rescue medicine will be excluded from the primary and secondary endpoint analysis after the rescue medicine is initiated.

-9.4 Efficacy Analyses
+9.5 Efficacy Analyses

-Unless otherwise specified, all efficacy analyses will be based on the FAS and in the main efficacy analysis, subjects will be analyzed according to their randomized treatment, regardless of the treatment they actually received.
+Unless otherwise specified, all efficacy analyses will be based on the FAS and in the main efficacy analysis, subjects will be analyzed according to the treatment they actually received.
 There are no statistical hypotheses formulated for this study and no significant tests are planned.
 All confidence intervals will be 2-sided 95% confidence intervals, unless stated otherwise.

-9.4.1 Primary Efficacy Endpoint
+9.5.1 Primary Efficacy Endpoint

 There is no Primary Efficacy Endpoint since the primary objective of the study is to assess PK of ADAMTS-13.
-PK analysis is described in Section [9.7](#).
+PK analysis is described in Section 9.8.

-9.4.2 Secondary Efficacy Endpoints
+9.5.2 Secondary Efficacy Endpoints